bespinian/serverless-workshop/README.md

 1. To allow CodeDeploy to access our function, we need to create the respective role.
 Head over to the [IAM UI](https://console.aws.amazon.com/iamv2/home#/roles) and create a new role
 1. Choose "CodeDeploy" as the service and then "CodeDeploy for Lambda" as the use case
-1. Call the role `codedeploy-to-my-function-AWSUSER` (replacing "AWSUSER" with your username)
+1. Call the role `codedeploy-to-my-function-AWSUSER` (replacing "AWSUSER" with your user name)
 1. Visit the [CodeDeploy UI](https://console.aws.amazon.com/codesuite/codedeploy/applications)
 1. Create a new application and give it the same name as your function.
 Choose "AWS Lambda" as the "Compute platform"
 1. Create a new deployment group and give it the same name as your function
 1. For the "Service role", choose the one we have just created
 1. The deployment configuration, should be set to "CodeDeployDefault.LambdaCanary10Percent5Minutes" to trigger a canary deployment which will roll out to another 10% of users every minute
 1. Click "Create deployment" and choose "Use AppSpec editor" with "YAML"
-1. Enter the following code into the text field (replacing `AWSUSER` with your username):
+1. Enter the following code into the text field (replacing `AWSUSER` with your user name):

    ```yml
    version: 0.0